BarbaraPruz/netlify-exercise/_posts/2019-11-03-favorite-and-not-so-favorite.markdown

 <li>Set up your own copy of several static site frameworks for debugging</li>
 </ul>
 <h2>Not So Favorite Activities</h2>
 These aren't in the category of "I'd rather have a root canal".
 I view these activities as "everyone in the canoe has got to paddle".
-So though not my favorites, spending some time on these activities make me enjoy my favorites even more.
+So though not my favorites, spending some time on these activities just makes me enjoy my favorites even more.
 <ul>
 <li>Manage a Support team</li>
 <li>Find and recruit teammates for the Support team</li>